 - All containers must be kept closed except when adding waste.

 - You may not store full containers in the laboratory more than three days.
-Notify the Department of Environmental Health & Safety by phone or email to request a pick up.
+Notify the Department of Environmental Health & Safety by filling out this form to request a pick up.

 - Box the containers for easy carrying.
 Label the box "Environmental Health & Safety."